Early Childhood Caries (ECC) – What is it and how to prevent it?

 Why does the ECC Occur?

-There are a number of factors which lead to ECC and parents play an important role in preventing it to occur.
+There are a number of factors which lead to Early Childhood Caries (ECC) and parents play an important role in preventing it to occur.
 As soon as the child’s tooth erupts it is susceptible to decay.
 So, it is our duty to do our best to take care of these tiny teeth.

-- The main reason for the decay of kids teeth at such an early age is the night feeds, especially the bottle feed.
+The main reason for the decay of kids teeth at such an early age is the night feed, especially the bottle feed.
 A child should never go to sleep with a bottle in the mouth containing anything other than water.
-Any juice or milk in the bottle can lead to formation of a layer over the teeth which acts as the main source of bacteria to accumulate and cause the decay.
+Any juice or milk in the bottle can lead to formation of a layer over the teeth which acts as the main source of bacteria to accumulate and cause the decay or cavities.

-- The first dental visit of a child should be at the child’s first birthday or, within 6 months of the eruption of the first tooth.
-In case there is any problem, the dentist will let you know and you can take care further on according to the advise.
+The first dental visit of a child should be at the child’s first birthday or, within 6 months of the eruption of the first tooth.
+In case there is any problem, the dentist will let you know and the treatment can be done accordingly and the precaution be taken.